giellalt/lang-sje/docs/index-header.md

 * [A list of the morphological tags in use for Pite Saami, with an explanation](docu-sje-grammartags.html)
 * [A general list of morphological tags in use at Giellatekno](/lang/common/MorphologicalTags.html)
-* The file **root.lexc** file contains the tags that are in actual use, cf. [an overview over the tags|root-morphology.html] and [the file itself](https://gtsvn.uit.no/langtech/trunk/langs/sje/src/fst/root.lexc)
+* The file **root.lexc** file contains the tags that are in actual use, cf. [an overview over the tags](root-morphology.html) and [the source file itself](https://github.com/giellalt/lang-sje/blob/develop/src/fst/root.lexc)

 ## Using the analysers